-Workplace injuries may require help from a workers comp lawyer NY victims recommend for legal guidance because obtaining benefits after an accident can be more complicated than they may appear at first.
+Workplace injuries may require help from a workers comp lawyer victims recommend for legal guidance because obtaining benefits after an accident can be more complicated than they may appear at first.
 Workers’ compensation laws are constantly changing, and contending with the process can be challenging, especially when recovering from injuries.
 Following an accident, victims may suffer lost wages due to missed time away from work and physical impairments that impact their ability to function normally.
 While workers’ compensation allows victims to receive much-needed benefits, they can sometimes be challenging to obtain.
 However, when victims receive assistance from Hurwitz, Whitcher & Molloy, LLP, they have the opportunity of having their questions answered and legal representation they can rely on.

 What are the most hazardous jobs that result in work-related injuries?